rcalixte/wayland-book/src/seat/example.md

 ```

 This merits some explanation.
 Recall that `capabilities` is a bitmask of the
-kinds of devices supported by this seat - a bitwise AND (&) with a capability
+kinds of devices supported by this seat &mdash; a bitwise AND (&) with a capability
 will produce a non-zero value if supported.
 Then, if we have a pointer and have
 *not* already configured it, we take the first branch, using
 `wl_seat_get_pointer` to obtain a pointer reference and storing it in our state.